-A father's gift: enduring curiosity
+A father's gift: Enduring curiosity

 History is always being written, and this week, I got to read the newest chapter.